saulshanabrook/vellvm/README.md

 Our current test-suite of LLVM programs for which we compare our semantics against llc is stored in `tests/`

-- `tests/` directory containing the test suite of LLVM IR programs discussed in Section 6
+- `tests/` directory containing the test suite of LLVM IR programs discussed in Section 7
+- `src/coq/QC` Contains the QuickChick generator and test framework discussed in Section 7

 # Installing / Compiling Vir